Policy

 F–10 curriculum planning guidelines

-In the F–10 Revised Curriculum Planning and Reporting , the VCAA provides curriculum planning guidelines for schools to support them in the design and delivery of high-quality school-based curriculum programs.
+In the F–10 Revised Curriculum Planning and Reporting Guidelines , the VCAA provides curriculum planning guidelines for schools to support them in the design and delivery of high-quality school-based curriculum programs.

 The guidelines acknowledge the need to approach key stages of school differently, given that early years learners, older children and adolescents have unique learning and development needs.
 Key stages of schooling in the guidelines are: